 An actuarial review, commonly called an experience study, of the mortality, service, withdrawals, and compensation experience of members is required by statute at least once during each five-year period.
 The last actuarial review was performed during fiscal year 2016 by NHRS' current actuary, Gabriel, Roeder, Smith and Company and was based on the information available as of June 30, 2015.
 An actuarial valuation of the assets and liabilities is required by statute at least once during each two-year period.
-The June 30, 2017 actuarial valuation will be used to determine employer contribution rates for fiscal years 2020 and 2021.
+The June 30, 2017 actuarial valuation was used to determine employer contribution rates for fiscal years 2020 and 2021.
+An interim valuation as of June 30, 2018 has been completed for the purpose of determining the actuarial information included in this report and to inform policy-making bodies during the coming year.
 The actuarial certification and supporting statistics are included in the Actuarial and Statistical Sections of this report.
+An actuarial audit of GRS' work is expected to take place in 2019.